 Snyder: The whole sector has to adapt to changes: growing regions have shifted and there are new pest pressures and more frequent droughts and flooding.
 So, the ag sector has to turn to science and look to innovation to help manage that.
-On the mitigation side, President Biden has spoken about climate solutions, for example, carbon storage – this is not a regulatory issue, it’s a technology-based approach that could be encouraged, not mandated.
+On the mitigation side, President Biden has spoken about climate solutions, for example, soil carbon sequestration on farms – this is not a regulatory issue, it’s a technology-based approach that could be encouraged, not mandated.

 Climate change is an issue where the EPA and the US Department of Agriculture (USDA) collaborate.
 Another example of this collaboration is the AgSTAR program, which promotes methane digesters and manure management, where the EPA provides technical assistance.
 The EPA also maintains the National Greenhouse Gas Inventory, which allows us to understand agriculture’s impact on emissions.

 Q: How will the work you are doing at EPA affect the future economic vitality of the state?

 Snyder: West Virginia is at a bit of a crossroads, in terms of what comes next, in terms of building a 21st century economy rooted in green jobs in places like Appalachia.
 That is on EPA Administrator Regan’s mind.
 We know demand for coal has been declining for a long time, and to suggest that the future looks like the past is burying our head in the sand.
 So the Administration’s outlook for the future is exciting – it can be a real partner with WV through this transition – potentially providing new funding for cleanups, as an example.

 Q: What advice do you have for young people growing up in the Eastern Panhandle, who want to stay here?